Vancelot/Blockchain/README.md

 StringUtil.java

-Applies sha256 to a string/ inputs and returns results Applies ECDSA Signatures and returns results
+Applies sha256 to a string/ inputs and returns results;
+Applies ECDSA Signatures and returns results;
-Verifies a string signature
+Verifies a string signature;
-Short hand helper to turn Object into a json string Returns difficulty sting target to compare to hash e.g. difficulty 5 will return 00000 Takes in array of transactions and returns a merkle root
+Short hand helper to turn Object into a json string;
+Returns difficulty sting target to compare to hash e.g. difficulty 5 will return 00000;
+Takes in array of transactions and returns a merkle root;

 -------------------------------------------------

 Transaction.java

-TransactionId = hash of transaction
+TransactionId = hash of transaction;
-Public key/ address of sender and recipient
+Public key/ address of sender and recipient;
-Signature
+Signature;

 Constructor
 (PublicKey from, PublicKey to, float value, ArrayList<TransactionInput> inputs)

-  Calculates transaction hash, which will be used as its Id Signs all data we don't wish to be tampered with Verifies the data we signed hasn't been tampered with
+  Calculates transaction hash, which will be used as its Id;
+  Signs all data we don't wish to be tampered with;
+  Verifies the data we signed hasn't been tampered with;

-  Processing transactions
+  Processing transactions,
-    Gathers transaction inputs (makes sure they are unspent) Checks if transaction is valid
+    Gathers transaction inputs (makes sure they are unspent);
+    Checks if transaction is valid;
-    Generate transaction outputs
+    Generate transaction outputs;
-    Adds outputs to unspent list
+    Adds outputs to unspent list;
-    Remove transaction inputs from UTXO lists as spent
+    Remove transaction inputs from UTXO lists as spent;

 Sums UTXO values

 Sums Outputs

 ----------------------------------------------------

 TransactionInput.java

-TransactionOutputId
+TransactionOutputId;
   Reference to transactionId

-TransactionOutputs UTXO
+TransactionOutputs UTXO;
   Contains the Unspent transaction output

   -------------------------------------------------------------

   TransactionOutputs.java

-  id = sha256 hash
+  id = sha256 hash;
-  PublicKey recipient
+  PublicKey recipient;
-  Amount of coins transferred to new owner parentTransactionID = the id of the transaction this output was created in
+  Amount of coins transferred to new owner;
+  parentTransactionID = the id of the transaction this output was created in;

   Constructor
     (PublicKey recipient, float value, String parentTransactionId)